icub-tech-iit/training-programming-best-practices/TRAINING.md

 ![alt text](img/ut001.png)

-# 3. HOW TO UNITTEST
+# 3. HOW TO UNIT TEST

 ## 3.1.
 Good practices for unit testing include
 - Creating tests for all **publicly exposed** functions, including class constructors and operators.